 "I know, your honor."
 She stiffened her spine.

-"It says here you had yet to disclose your true nature to him.
-Surely, even you would not be so reckless..."
+"You had yet to disclose your true nature to him, according to the documents.
+But surely, even you would not be so reckless."

 Her sigh ground into a groan, and she put her face in her hands.
 "I understand."